 Large vehicles often need to make wide turns.
 But, unused to the maneuver, a U-Haul driver may forget or underestimate how much space the vehicle needs.

-When this happens, the giant moving truck could crash directly into a car that’s stopped and waiting its turn or one that has the right of way.
+When this happens, the giant moving truck could crash directly into a car that’s stopped at a traffic light or one that has the right of way.

 Does having a bigger vehicle give drivers permission to seize the right of way from the drivers of smaller cars?
 Too many drivers behind the wheel of large moving trucks seem to think so.